renamedquery/smartphoneremote_ue5/README.md

 2.] `python3 -m pip install -r requirements.txt`

+3.]
+Download the smartphone remote APK from this repo's releases.
+Downloading it from anywhere else is at your own risk.

 ## CLI Args:

 `--bind` / `-b` : The port where the program will listen for incoming connections from the smartphone app.
 [Not required, default is 8096].